 A straight hand has five cards of consecutive value, irrespective of their suit.

-A poker shark is an excellent poker player who strategically plays each hand, often folding bad hands and analyses not only their bets but also their opponent’s.
-Do you think you are a poker shark?
-Read ‘Poker Fish vs Poker Shark – Who are you in a Poker game?’ to find out.
+A poker shark is an excellent poker player who strategically plays each hand, often folding bad hands and analyzing not only their bets but also their opponent’s

 A satellite or a satellite tournament is a small tournament, which often holds an invitation to a major tournament as one of its prizes.